TJU-DRL-LAB/self-supervised-rl/RL_with_Policy_Representation/Policy-based_RL_with_PeVFA/PPO-PeVFA/README.md

 In our experiments, we evaluate the efficacy of value generalization offered by PeVFA and policy representation learning in several OpenAI Gym continuous control tasks.
 For a representative instance of algorithm implementation, Proximal Policy Optimization (PPO) re-implemented under the paradigm of GPI with PeVFA achieves about 40\% performance improvement on its vanilla counterpart in most environments.

+## Repo Content
+The source code mainly contains:
+-  implementation of our algorithm (PPO-PeVFA) and the vanilla PPO code base;
+-  implementation of policy representation encoding adn learning;
+-  the synthetic experiements (TO-ADD).

+All the implementation and experimental details mentioned in our paper and the Supplementary Material can be found in our codes.

 ## Installation